 Weight Capacity Considerations

 Before installing a rooftop tent, always verify the dynamic load ratings of your vehicle, rack system, and mounting hardware.
-Static load ratings when parked are often significantly higher, but only dynamic ratings apply while driving.
+While static load ratings are often much higher when the vehicle is parked, only dynamic ratings apply while driving.

 Accessory Notes